 Collector Group Communication

-Enable the interface for Collector Group communication (the default is the MGT interface).
-Only one interface can perform this function.
+Enable the interface for Collector Group communication.
+Only one interface can perform this function (default is MGT interface).

 Network Connectivity Services